Preventing Hair Loss

 Don’t Brush Your Wet Hair

 If you usually brush your hair when it’s wet, you’re doing enormous damage to your locks.
-This is because brushing when wet applies increased tension on your strands which would usually slide through your brush.
+This is because brushing when wet apply increased tension on your strands which would usually slide through your brush.

 Although brushing your hair on a regular basis stimulates your roots and helps your hair grow faster, if you brush right after you wash your hair, you’ll destroy its bonds.